stanX19/WolframAlphaScraper/README.md

 `Loop count:` The number of integrals that is going to be generated

-`Base dir: ` The location to store all the soltion image generated in this loop.
+`Base dir: ` The file path to store all the soltion image generated in this loop.
 If it's not absolute, it will be saved in `WolframAlphaScraper/saved`

 `max container: ` The maximum number of containers allowed in an equation